Skip to main content

 Why Continuous Testing Matters

-Bottled water quality is not static.
-Ownership, sourcing, and environmental conditions evolve over time.
+Bottled water quality can change over time.
+Ownership, sourcing, and environmental conditions all evolve.

-Independent testing provides a more reliable snapshot than marketing language.
+Independent testing provides a clearer snapshot than marketing language.
 Reputation alone Does Not Guarantee current quality when transparency decreases.

-The most practical takeaway is simple.
-Even premium spring water in glass can show signals of treatment or sourcing drift, and repeat testing is the only way to track that.
+The practical takeaway is simple.
+Even premium spring water in glass can show signs of treatment or sourcing drift, and repeat testing is the only reliable way to track it.

 Check the latest on bottled water